 Bass was named Senior Noncommissioned Officer of the Year for the 86th Operations Group at Ramstein Air Base in Germany in 2011, and Distinguished Graduate from the Senior Noncommissioned Officer Academy in 2009, among other achievements.

 She came from an Army family, as does Gen. Brown.
-Bass’s father is a retired Army colonel, and she is originally from Mililani, Hawaii, though she lived in several overseas and stateside locations growing up.
+Bass’s father was a warrant officer in the Army, and she is originally from Mililani, Hawaii, though she lived in several overseas and stateside locations growing up.

 Hoover also noted that unlike most CMSAFs, which are typically drawn from the ranks of MAJCOM chiefs, Bass is coming from a numbered Air Force.
 He said it’s exciting to see the Air Force make its selection from a larger pool than it has in the past.